 Persons shall be selected for any CMA or other trusted role on the basis of loyalty to the United States, their trustworthiness, and integrity.
 All CMAs shall be U.S. citizens.
-All persons filling trusted roles (i.e., roles described in subsections of Section 5.2.1), including the CMAs, shall either hold a U.S. security clearance or shall have completed a favorable background investigation described in Section 5.3.2.
+All persons holding other trusted roles except TAs and PKI POCs shall be U.S. citizens.